moengage/MoEngage-iOS-SDK/README.md

 Change log:

+v3.4.1
+Provided method to delete all the messages from Inbox Fixed a crash in Self-handled InApp

 v3.4.0
 Started tracking locale of device
 Started showing reason for failure of displaying inApp in an alert, in case of test inApp from push